Travel nurse complete career guide

 It takes between 2 and 5 years to become a travel nurse.
 You can choose between an associate’s or bachelor’s degree.
 Below are the details about each course of study.

 An associate degree is the minimum academic requirement to be a registered nurse (RN) and start working as a travel nurse.
 ADN degrees are offered at community colleges and some universities and include on-site clinical training.
 Upon earning this 2-year degree, you are prepared to assist physicians, dress wounds, run diagnostic tests, review treatment plans, and provide patients information on self-care.

 A BSN is preferred by employers.
 This 4-year degree path combines classes in nursing education with clinical experience guided by a practicing nurse.
 There are also options for accelerated, 15-month bachelor’s degrees in nursing science.
 A bachelor’s degree requires in-person clinical rotations at a hospital affiliated with your chosen nursing school.

 After getting an associate or bachelor’s degree, you need to pass the National Council Licensure Exam (NCLEX) in person or online.
 Upon completion, you will be a registered nurse.
 Those interested in travel nursing must then find a local nursing position and work for at least a year before applying for travel assignments.
 To find travel nurse assignments, connect with a travel nurse agency, such as American Traveler, Host Healthcare or Aya Healthcare.

 How much do travel nurses earn?

-Travel nurses earn an average of $37.16 per hour.
+Travel nurses earn an average of $84,000 annually.
 While these nurses receive competitive pay, there are many other reasons to choose this path.
 Along with the benefits of seeing the world and helping those in need, travel nurses also have flexible schedules that are customized based on the assignments they choose.
 It is common for travel nurses to work a 3-month assignment and then take a break to travel on their own before beginning another assignment.